signalfx/splunk-otel-ruby/README.md

 gem install opentelemetry-instrumentation-sinatra
 ```

-Then, in a block passed to `Splunk::Otel.configure` configure the SDK to use the
+In a block passed to `Splunk::Otel.configure` configure the SDK to use
-Sinatra instrumentation:
+each of the instrumentation libraries.
+In the case of the Sinatra instrumentation,
+the block would look like the following example:

 ``` ruby
 require "splunk/otel"